Leo Köpp

 Leo Köpp (born 23 May 1998) is a German racewalking athlete.
 He represented Germany at the 2020 Summer Olympics in Tokyo 2021, competing in men's 20 kilometres walk.

-His biggest solo success so far was a victory at he 2017 IAAF U20 Europacup in Poděbrady.
+His biggest solo success so far was a victory at the 2017 IAAF U20 Europacup in Poděbrady.
 He also won a bronze medal with his team at the 2021 European Race Walking Team Championships, again held in Poděbrady.

 He is currently an athlete of the athletics club LG Nord Berlin.